 During the lease term in Lee District

-During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Lee District, the tenant must allow us to come into the rental home.
-Some solid reasons to go into rental home are to:
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Lee District, the renter must allow us to enter the rental.
+Some justifiable reasons to access rental home are to:

 - Make repairs or decorate,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental property.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental home.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Lee District.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free source for property owners in Lee District
+a useful archive for landlords in Lee District

-- Before you move a tenant into your rental property in Lee District
+- Before you lease out your rental in Lee District

 - Collections and evictions